 The grade of both exams has to be 5.5 or higher.

 Compensation is not possible.

-Students that want to take part in a resit for a written exam, are required to register via uSis.
-Use the activity number that can be found on the ‘timetable exams’.
+Students that want to take part in a resit for a written exam, are required to register via MyStudymap or uSis.
+When registering via uSis, use the activity number that can be found on the ‘timetable exams’.
 For dates and times, please see course syllabus and schedule online.

 For further information about the exam rules please see: Rules and Regulations